Wage Schedules: 2013-2014 ANNUAL SALARY PROGRAM PROCEDURES

 Meritorious performance is the most important consideration in recommending individual increases.
-Differential increases should be determined on the basis of an evaluation of the performance of each faculty and staff member relative to the requirements of his or her position.
+Different increase amounts should be determined on the basis of an evaluation of the performance of each faculty and staff member relative to the requirements of his or her position.

 Affirmative Action and EEO in Performance Evaluations

 The University of Michigan is committed to meeting its Affirmative Action and Equal Employment Opportunity goals and objectives.
 Affirmative Action and Equal Employment Opportunity responsibilities are important components of all supervisory and management positions.
 Accordingly, the performance evaluations of staff members who have supervisory and management responsibilities need to include an assessment of their effectiveness in meeting their Affirmative Action recruitment goals and their success in retention of a diverse work force.

 Each Executive Officer, Dean or Director of a major operating unit has the responsibility of assuring that equitable salary relationships, and their appropriate documentation, are to be maintained within his or her area as follows:

 - Appropriate salary relationships should be maintained for staff within the same classification or related classifications, taking into consideration distinguishing factors such as performance, skills, and experience.

 - Special care should be exercised to ensure that salary differences are neutral with regard to race, gender, age, national origin, disability, FMLA status, and other categories protected by state and federal law.